Copyright © 2018 Federation of Students ~ Your Student Union.

 Are you available for the following mandatory dates?

-- Interview Weekend is Saturday January 20th and Sunday January 21st; interviews will be assigned by email on Friday January 19th, 2018 (at the latest).
-One time slot on either of these days will be given.
-(Refer to application on LEADs) Training Weekend is Saturday January 27th, and Sunday January 28th from 9:00 am up to 7:00 pm on both days.
+- Interview Weekend is Sunday, May 20th; interviews will be assigned by email on Saturday, May 19th, 2018 (at the latest).
+Training Weekend is Saturday, May 26th, and Sunday, May 27th from 9:00 am up to 7:00 pm on both days.

 Please remember to click SUBMIT when you are done filling out the form.
 If you have any questions about the application or certifications, please email email@example.com.
 Please note that LEADs will log you out after a certain amount of time.
 You may write out your answers in a separate document.